jody-davids-07/todoApp-New/README.md

 # Project Title
+This project is a to-do app made using HTML, CSS, js, php, MySQL and Ajax.
+It allows users to interact with inputting and manipulation of their list by adding to, editing and deleting tasks.All thses commands go to a remote database.

 ## Getting Started
 • Ensure that you've installed WAMPSERVER, Github, Google Chrome and Visual studio code to your local machine.